Kobalitoo/sycmd/README.md

 Copiar código
 #include <sycmd>
 Manual Installation
 Alternatively, you can manually download the sycmd.inc file and place it in your project directory.
-Then, include it as follows:
+Then, include it like this:

 pawn
 Copiar código